gerardroche/gerardroche.github.io/_posts/2023-05-19-neovintageous-open-sesame.md

 symfony
 ```

-Here is what Sesame will look like in Sublime Text:
+Here is what Sesame looks like in Sublime Text:

 ![Open Sesame command](/assets/2023-05-19-open-sesame-command.webp)

 ## Projects and Folders

-In Sesame, projects and folders are pretty much the same thing.
-The only difference is Sesame will use a Sublime Text [project](https://www.sublimetext.com/docs/projects.html) file to open the project if it finds one in the folder.
+In Sesame, projects and folders mean the same thing.
+The only difference is that Sesame will use a Sublime Text [project file](https://www.sublimetext.com/docs/projects.html) to open the project/folder if it finds one at the base of the folder.

 ## Multiple Projects Paths